by Terry Heick

 Some see it as an expensive toy that has little place in a tax-funded, government-subsidized industry that’s seeing a loss of teacher positions and extra-curricular funding.
 And when Google has been selling incredibly capable–and affordable–Nexus devices in the Nexus 7 for a while now, to far less acclaim, this claim seems to have some legs.

 There is also the charge of elitism.
 This one is a bit more curious, but has some ground.
-For learners without technology access in their homes–whether that be hardware, software, bandwidth, or all three–insisting on the iPad as a wonder-device can at least smell like elitism.
+For learners without technology access in their homes–whether that be hardware, software, bandwidth, or all three–insisting on the iPad as a wonder-device can come off wrong.
 And this can be exacerbated by the otherwise noble intent to bring students “into the light,” which can seem condescending and even clueless to communities dealing with much bigger problems than 1:1 integration.
-Is it the job of schools to assimilate or educate?
+Is Is it the job of schools to assimilate or educate?
 And can there be one without the other?

 And there’s more.